ashalansky/linkedIn-clone/README.md

+###LinkedIn Clone
+Created with React, Redux, Firebase Authentication, Firebase Hosting, and Firebase Database.

+To access LinkedIn Clone, go to: https://linkedin-clone-aaf95.web.app/

+-To login as a new user, first create an account.
+You will need a photoURL to enter so you can use this one -> https://cdn.forbes.co/2020/08/https___hypebeast.com_image_2017_10_profoto-story-behind-albert-watson-steve-jobs-portrait-video-tw-1000x600.jpg
+-To logout, just press the "Me" icon on the top right.

+Main functionality is to be able to make a post.
+Liking, sharing, opening news articles, and accessing other pages that could be navigated to through the navigation are not accessible/built.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.